- Get Involved

 ACA's Board of Directors Biographical Information

-Treasurer - Melanie Lockwood Herman is the Executive Director of the Nonprofit Risk Management Center, a nonprofit that provides training, technical assistance and informational resources to help nonprofits take a practical approach to managing risk.
+Treasurer - Melanie Lockwood Herman is the executive director of the Nonprofit Risk Management Center, a nonprofit that provides training, technical assistance, and informational resources to help nonprofits take a practical approach to managing risk.
 She has authored and co-authored more than 15 books covering a wide spectrum of risk management issues and has been named multiple times to the NonProfit Times Power & Influence Top 50.
-An attorney licensed in the District of Columbia, Melanie earned degrees from the American University and George Mason University School of Law and serves on the Not-for-Profit Advisory Committee of the Financial Accounting Standards Board (FASB).
-A camper as a child and now a camp parent, she serves on the board of a local youth-serving nonprofit that sponsors summer camps.
-Melanie is serving her first term on the board and first year as treasurer.
+An attorney licensed in the District of Columbia, Melanie earned degrees from the American University and George Mason University School of Law.
+A camper as a child, she is the proud mom of a first-time junior camp counselor.
+She previously served as Finance Chair of a nonprofit theater camp and currently serves as a trustee and officer of a private school serving kids in pre-kindergarten through 8th grade.
+She is also a member of the board of the American Foundation for the Blind.
+Melanie is serving her second term on the board and second year as treasurer.

 Chief Executive Officer - Peg Smith, the CEO of the American Camp Association since 1998, is widely recognized for her entrepreneurial work style and organizational capacity – and her ability to move people, organizations, and government agencies through significant change.
 Born and raised in Indiana, Peg has a BS in early childhood and family studies and a master's degree in management.
 Her professional career began in Head Start programs in various capacities.
 She served in the Indiana Office of the Governor as director of the Governor's Step Ahead program, managing a $43 million budget.
 Prior to joining ACA in 1998, she was the executive director of the Indiana Youth Institute.
 Peg is a regular presenter at both state and national conferences for varied professional associations and youth-serving groups and serves on the board of the National Collaboration for Youth.
 During her tenure at ACA, Peg has been a passionate spokesperson for the camp experience and has led efforts to increase camp opportunities for children and youth.
 She lives in Spencer, Indiana and has two sons.